AntoineAugusti/wordsegmentation/README.md

 Word segmentation is the process of dividing a phrase without spaces back into its constituent parts.
 For example, consider a phrase like "thisisatest".
 Humans can immediately identify that the correct phrase should be "this is a test".

 ## Source and credits
+This is a modified fork of https://github.com/AntoineAugusti/wordsegmentation - with the following main modifications:
+1. Support in go modules.
+2. Refactor to support go routines.
+3. Additional small improvments.

 This package is heavily inspired by the Python module [grantjenks/wordsegment](https://github.com/grantjenks/wordsegment).

 Copyright (c) 2015 by Grant Jenks under the Apache 2 license